drodriguezperez/growthmodels/README.md

    [10.3844/jmssp.2005.225.233](http://dx.doi.org/10.3844/jmssp.2005.225.233)
 5. Michael J. Panik, "Growth Curve Modeling: Theory and Applications", John Wiley & Sons, December 2013.
+6. T. Ross, "Indices for performance evaluation of predictive models in food microbiology."
+J. Appl.
+Bacteriol. vol. 81, no. 5, pp. 501–508.
+Nov.
+1996.
-6. Wikipedia contributors, "Generalised logistic function", Wikipedia, The Free Encyclopedia, 6 April 2018, 16:27 UTC, [accessed 15 August 2004](https://en.wikipedia.org/w/index.php?title=Generalised_logistic_function&oldid=835109590)
+7. Wikipedia contributors, "Generalised logistic function", Wikipedia, The Free Encyclopedia, 6 April 2018, 16:27 UTC, [accessed 15 August 2004](https://en.wikipedia.org/w/index.php?title=Generalised_logistic_function&oldid=835109590)

 # Acknowledgments
 I would like to thank J.A.
 Martinez for all of their helpful discussions during the develop of the package.